Blog · Analysis · Last reviewed June 25, 2026

 That figure can do ethical work.
 It can reduce unnecessary control exposure, help rare-disease research, improve trial design, and make patient experience more visible between site visits.
 But it can also become a way for institutions to stop touching reality at the point where reality is expensive.

 The old clinical trial disciplined belief by forcing a claim through protocol, comparison, observation, and record.
 The new trial must discipline a second layer: the model that builds part of the comparison itself.
+This is the clinical version of the problem described in synthetic evidence: a generated or reconstructed artifact can help an institution decide, but only if its route into authority remains visible.
 The question is not whether synthetic evidence should be banned.
 The question is whether the institution can keep the difference between participant, record, model, and counterfactual intact.

-A synthetic trial arm should not be a ghost army of convenient patients.
+A synthetic trial arm should not be a ledger of convenient substitutes.
 It should be a documented instrument: useful, limited, inspectable, and unable to pretend it suffered, consented, improved, or died.
 The living patient remains the reason for the system.
 The model is only evidence when it stays answerable to that fact.

 Sources